 Want your team to become more agile?
-We help you choose the right project management application.
+We help you choose the right project management, agile tools.

 But which agile tool should you use?
 There are so many out there that making a choice can seem daunting.
 Here we’ll help you make the right choice.

 There’s no one-size-fits-all approach to agile, so different teams should look for different things in an agile tool.
 However, there are a few basic things to keep in mind when making your choice.

 - Doesn’t add needless extra features or complexity that disrupts your workflow